emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Lightning, Spell\
 2 actions\
 You lauch a bolt of Lightning.
 Make a Basic Spell attack against the Dexteruty Defense DC of each creature in a 40m line that is 4m wide to deal 5d12 Lightning damage.
 On a Critical Success, the target is also stunned 1.

+At 7th level and 15th level, the damage increases by 3d12.

 You can use this Flourish once per day.